 6 Ways Probiotics Help Maintain the Gut Barrier

 Our microbiome is very much like another organ, and it’s made up of the trillions of bacteria living in and on our body.
 We have a symbiotic relationship with all the microbes we play host to—we provide them with food and a place to live and they provide us with an ever-increasing number of life-supporting functions.
-From aiding digestion and balancing blood sugar to enhancing immunity and regulating moods, our beneficial bacteria—also called probiotics—work very hard on our behalf to support our health.
+From aiding digestion and balancing blood sugar to enhancing immune function and regulating moods, our beneficial bacteria—also called probiotics—work very hard on our behalf to support our health.

 Our gut barrier is lined with our own epithelial cells, held together by tight junctions that seal the gaps between cells.
 But, scientists are discovering that the good bacteria in our gut greatly influence the function of our intestinal wall on several different levels.